CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 These limitations also apply to moving companies.

 {: .note }
 > **Note:** If two companies end up at a non-Darkhaven site and combining those companies would violate the limitations on company composition, one of the companies that just moved must return to its site of origin.
-Similarly. an effect that causes such a violation is cancelled (e.g., _We Have Come to Kill_)
+Similarly. an effect that causes such a violation is cancelled (e.g., _We Have Come to Kill_).

 #### Discarding Characters